Free Estimates!

 This article will explore the differences between matte and flat paint finishes so that you can make an informed decision about which one is best for your project.

-Matte and Flat Paint: Which is Which?
+Matte vs Flat Paint: Which is Which?

 Matte Paint